Is Melatonin Safe for Kids?

 Why are people supplementing with melatonin?

 But how does our body know to produce it at 6:00 p.m. and not 6:00 a.m.?
-Actually, this is quite a natural process.
-When it starts to get dark, the body starts to recognize the onset of night and gets the melatonin pumps up and running.
+This is quite a natural process.
+When it starts to get dark, the body begins to recognize the onset of night and gets the melatonin pumps up and running.
 You can imagine that this process worked like a charm during the pre-industrial days before we invented the lightbulb.
-And the television.
+And television.
 Oh, and the laptop.
 And the smartphone.

-In some cases – jet-lag and shift work being the biggest two – a melatonin supplement can help to reset the body clock if it’s been thrown out of whack.
-However, in general (and especially in children) melatonin is not a solution to sleep issues.
+In some cases – jet-lag and shift work being the most prominent two – a melatonin supplement can help to reset the body clock if it’s been thrown out of whack.
+However, in general (and especially in children), melatonin is not a solution to sleep issues.

 Is Melatonin Safe for Kids?

 When it comes to kids, all of this information about body clocks and hormone production still applies.
-That being said, newborns are a bit of an exception as they don’t start producing melatonin or cortisol until after 8 weeks of age.
-But beyond the first couple months, infants will start to establish a 24-hour light-dark sleep cycle which they will follow throughout their life.
+That being said, newborns are a bit of an exception as they don’t start producing melatonin or cortisol until after eight weeks of age.
+But beyond the first couple of months, infants will begin to establish a 24-hour light-dark sleep cycle, which they will follow throughout their life.
 Is melatonin safe for kids?
 Probably.

 Now the big question: Will giving my child melatonin help them sleep through the night?